What Does the Prayer Really Say? Holy Family of Jesus, Mary and Joseph Ã¢â‚¬â€œ Sunday in the Octave of Christmas

 Most merciful Father,

-cause those whom You restore by the heavenly sacraments
+cause those whom you have restored by means of heavenly sacraments,

-to imitate the model of the Holy Family without ceasing,
+to imitate continuously the model of the Holy Family,

 so that, after the hardships of this world,